Bodeayman/Ready_Flutter_Components/README.md

 Don't forget that Column and Row , have the mainAxisAlignment, which is similar like the flex in web Grid is a great version of ListView
 Man, the h*ll different between ImageAssetand the Image.asset

+#### Yes, if you use multiple Consumer or Provider.of calls in the same widget tree, they will refer to the same instance of the provider, as long as the provider is defined at a higher level in the widget tree.